Why is Petroleum Analysis Important to You?

 Fingerprint TPH by GC/FID

-Understanding what type of fuel you’re dealing with and how long it may have been at your site is critical in determining your best course of corrective action.
-We provide you with the analysis and expert interpretation of your samples with unknown petroleum products.
+Understanding what type of fuel you’re dealing with at your site can be critical to determining your best course of corrective action.
+We can provide you with the analysis and expert interpretation of your samples with unknown petroleum products.
 We analyze samples using GC/FID Method SW-846 8015B from C8-C40 to identify the extractable petroleum products in soil, water and natural fuels and compare your sample chromatogram against our petroleum standard reference library.

-Your analysis report will detail the identified component(s) in your sample and interpretative information on weathering.
+Your analysis report will detail the identified component(s) in your sample and qualitative, interpretative information with regard to the weathering of the petroleum product.
 We encourage you to submit a sample of the source or material so we can use it as a comparison to your samples.

 PAHs, Alkylated PAHs and Biomarker Analysis (SW-846 8270 SIM)